luizfurlanis/airqualitydashboard/README.md

 }
 ```

 Now your map is already working, the only thing that we have to do is to plot the data, that we collect.
 In this case de _Australian Fatal Road Accident_ data.
-To plot the data it was used a reactive ambient inside the server function, then when the user changes the year input, the plot will change "automatically".
+To plot it, was used a reactive ambient inside the server function, then when the user changes the year input, the plot will change "automatically".

 Ploting the data:
 ```r